FixelAlgorithmsTeam/fixel/_posts/2018-11-30-luminosity-mask-002.md

 #### What Does Photoshop Actually Do?

+You ask what Photoshop does?
 Multiplication...
-Yes, `Mid00` equals to the Multiplication (Intersection) of `Light00` and `Dark001`:
+Yes, `Mid001` equals to the Multiplication (Intersection) of `Light001` and `Dark001`.
+We can see it by generating `Mid001` from the intersection of `Light001` and `Dark001`:

  1. Activate selection of `Light001` by `Ctrl + Left Mouse Click` on `Light001` Channel created earlier.
  2. While holding `Ctrl + Alt + Shift` apply `Left Mouse Click` on `Dark001`.
  3. Save selection to a new channel.

 The above is exactly the `Mid001` Mask created before.
+So basically when we subtracted 2 selections from the Select All selection what really happened is the we got the intersection of the 2.
+The funny things is that for other cases with levels `002` it doesn't hold.
 How come Photoshop do that?
 Well, only Adobe knows.

 ### Comparison of Luminosity Masks

-This section compares of of the most popular Luminosity Masks Generator vs. Theory.
+This section compares of of the most popular Luminosity Masks Generator vs. Theory (Fixel).

 #### Grayscale Color Space - `Dot Gain 20%`

-This section shows results when Photoshop is using its default settings (Grayscale Color Space - `Dot Gain 20%`) as we assume this is what most users will encounter.
+This section shows results when Photoshop is using its default settings (Grayscale Color Space - `Dot Gain 20%`) as we assume this is what most users will encounter:

+![][Figure007]{:class="center-img"}

 #### Grayscale Color Space - `sGray`

 This section shows results when Photoshop is configured correctly.

+![][Figure008]{:class="center-img"}

 [Show each of the 15 Luminosity Masks - Photoshop vs. Theory]